Office 2019 vs. Office 2021 – Differences Between the PC Versions

 Introduction

-Microsoft Office has been one of the most important office suites in the world for decades.
-Used in corporate and educational environments as well as by home users, it is an essential tool for office work.
-In this article, we will make a detailed comparison of two desktop versions of Office: Office 2019 and Office 2021.
+For decades, Microsoft Office has been one of the most important office suites in the world.
+Used in corporate and educational settings as well as by home users, it is an essential tool for office work.
+In this article, we will provide a detailed comparison of two desktop versions of the Office suite: Office 2019 and Office 2021.
 We will focus on functional and technical differences, available applications, technical support, and licensing.
-The text has been prepared for end users and IT administrators looking for reliable information before choosing the right version of the software.
+This article is intended for end users and IT administrators seeking reliable information before choosing the right software version.

 Office 2019 was released in 2018 as the successor to Office 2016.
-It is a perpetual license version, which means that the user pays a one-time fee for the license and can use the suite without having to pay for a subscription.
+It is a perpetual license version, which means that users pay a one-time fee for the license and can use the suite without having to pay for a subscription.

 Key features of Office 2019:

-Availability of classic applications: Word, Excel, PowerPoint, Outlook, OneNote (partially), Access (in the Professional version)
+Availability of classic apps: Word, Excel, PowerPoint, Outlook, OneNote (partially), Access (in the Professional version)

 Compatibility with Windows 10 and macOS

-No support for Windows 11 in the first months after release
+No support for Windows 11 in the first few months after its release

 2. Office 2021 – a modern alternative without a subscription